 There may be additional costs for the course, such as trips and visits.
 Lab coats are provided but you may need specialist boots when working with animals.

-If you successfully complete this course you are able to progress to undergraduate courses, such as an HND or a FdSc/BSc degrees at university.
-Alternatively, you can either go onto an apprenticeship or choose to apply for a range of positions within the animal industry.
+If you complete this course you can progress to undergraduate courses, such as Veterinary Nursing and Medicine, alongside a wide selection of other HND or FdSc/BSc degrees at university.
+Alternatively, you can either go onto an Apprenticeship or choose to apply for a range of positions within the animal industry.

 My experience at the college has been really good, it’s been really rewarding, all the lecturers were so lovely and supportive there’s no way I could have done it without them - the teaching has been outstanding.Lucie Brooks, A Level student